-Arlington Independent School District is proud to announce three new campus principals for the 2026-2027 school year.
-Victoria Youngblood-Baldwin will lead Martin High School, Lucero Andazola will lead Burgin Elementary School, and Amy Carlisle will lead Hale Elementary School.
+Arlington Independent School District is proud to announce two new campus principals for the 2026-2027 school year.
+Victoria Youngblood-Baldwin will lead Martin High School, and Amy Carlisle will lead Hale Elementary School.

 Martin High School